remillet/Tools/devops/helpers/README-Add-Authorities.md

 vi orgauthorities-template.xml

 # note: only one field is substituted in this template: termDisplayName
+# exercise for the reader: if only this minimal data is provided, the CSID and refName for the
+# record are created by the CSpace service. what will be the shortID of the record?
 cat orgauthorities-template.xml
 <?xml version="1.0" encoding="UTF-8"?>
 <document name="organizations">